daskeyboard/daskeyboard.io/q-api-doc.md

-    "isMuted": "indicates if the Signal has been muted (boolean)", "isArchived": "indicates if the Signal has been archived (boolean)", "shouldNotify": "indicates if the Signal should notify the user when received (boolean)", "origin": "origin of the Signal (string)",
-    "message": "message of the Signal (string)",
+    "isMuted": "indicates if the Signal has been muted (boolean)", "isArchived": "indicates if the Signal has been archived (boolean)", "shouldNotify": "indicates if the Signal should notify the user when received (boolean)", "clientName": "name of the Client who created the Signal (string)", "message": "message of the Signal (string)",
     "readAt": "time at which the Signal has been read (long: epoch time, can be null)", "createdAt": "time at which the Signal has been created (long: epoch time)",